1956 Michigan Wolverines football team: Game 3: Army

 On October 13, 1956, Michigan (ranked No. 12 in the AP Poll) defeated Army (ranked No. 15), 48–14, before a crowd of 93,101 at Michigan Stadium.
 Army fumbled eight times with Michigan recovering six times.
 Michigan led, 27-0, at halftime, and none of Michigan's starters played in the second half.
 Michigan totaled 246 rushing yards and 124 passing yards.
 Seven different Wolverines scored touchdowns: Jim Pace, Terry Barr, Bob Ptacek, Gary Prahst, John Herrnstein, Jim Van Pelt, and Jim Maddock.

 Game 4: Northwestern

 On October 20, 1956, Michigan (ranked No. 8 in the AP Poll) defeated Northwestern, 34–20, before a crowd of 81,227 at Michigan Stadium.
 John Herrnstein scored three touchdowns.
 Jim Maddock scored on a 15-yard pass from Bob Ptacek, and Ron Kramer also scored on a 15-yard pass from Terry Barr.
 Michigan totaled 283 rushing yards and 156 passing yards.

 Game 9: Ohio State

 On November 24, Michigan defeated Ohio State, 19-0, before a crowd of 82,223 in Columbus, Ohio.
 Senior back Terry Barr, playing in his final game for Michigan, scored two touchdowns.
 Quarterback Jim Maddock also scored a touchdown.
 Ron Kramer converted one of three extra point kicks.
 On defense, the Wolverines allowed only one completed pass and intercepted two.

-Players
+Postseason

+In the final polls released in early December, Michigan was ranked No. 7 by both the Associated Press and United Press.

+End Ron Kramer was a unanimous pick for the 1956 All-America college football team.
+He received first-team honors from all seven official selectors: Collier's/American Football Coaches Association (AFCA), Associated Press (AP), Look magazine/Football Writers Association of America (FWAA), International News Service (INS), Newspaper Enterprise Association (NEA), The Sporting News (TSN), and United Press (UP).

+Five Michigan players received honors on the 1956 All-Big Ten Conference football team: